 Termination of the Sephardic Jewish ancestry route

-New provision: Loss of nationality possible in cases of conviction for serious crimes (to be detailed in later regulation)
+New provision: Loss of nationality possible in cases of conviction for serious crimes

 Is It Already in Effect?